-Chart 13: Gold could significantly improve risk-adjusted portfolio returns across various levels of risk Efficient frontier of a hypothetical average portfolio As of 31 December 2023.
+Chart 13: Gold could significantly improve risk-adjusted portfolio returns across various levels of risk Efficient frontier of a hypothetical average portfolio

-Return, % Source: Bloomberg, ICE Benchmark Administration, World Gold Council In addition to a traditional historical simulation, a mean variance optimisation analysis suggests that an allocation to gold may result in a material enhancement to portfolio risk-adjusted returns by shifting the efficient frontier upwards.
+As of 31 December 2024.
+Source: Bloomberg, ICE Benchmark Administration, Portfolio Visualizer, World Gold Council

+In addition to a traditional historical simulation, a mean variance optimisation analysis suggests that an allocation to gold may result in a material enhancement to portfolio risk-adjusted returns by shifting the efficient frontier upwards.
 For example, a portfolio with gold could deliver a higher return for the same level of risk, or the same return for a lower level of risk (Chart 13).
 The 'optimal' amount of gold varies according to individual asset allocation decisions.
-Broadly speaking, the analysis suggests that the higher the risk in the portfolio - whether in terms of volatility or concentration of assets - the larger the required allocation to gold, within the range in consideration, to offset that risk (Chart 14).
-Chart 14: The gold allocation that could deliver the maximum risk-adjusted return for each hypothetical portfolio mix
+Broadly speaking, the analysis suggests that the higher the risk in the portfolio - whether in terms of volatility or concentration of assets - the larger the required allocation to gold, within the range in consideration to offset that risk (Chart 14).
+Gold may result in a material enhancement to portfolio risk-adjusted returns Chart 14: The optimal gold allocation varies depending on the level of risk in the portfolio The gold allocation that could deliver the maximum risk-adjusted return for each hypothetical portfolio mix